binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 2. Visual Studio Code plugin that can run the NSP audit from within the editor.
 To install, open a command prompt with `Ctrl+Shift+C` and run the following command:
 `ext install vscode-nsp`

+It was announced on April 10, 2018 that NPM had acquired NSP.

 ##### [Snyk](https://snyk.io)

 Snyk has a fairly similar feature set to NSP, plus more, such as: